edfournier/cubebot/README.md

-2x2 Rubik's cube solver made as final project for CICS 256.
+Software for 2x2 Rubik's cube solving robot made as final project for CICS 256.